In Newsroom

 Landlord and tenant lawyer Alex Crabbe says owners are watching closely as new legislation makes its way through Parliament.

-The Renters Rights Bill is at Second Reading stage in the House of Commons today (October 9).
+The Renters Rights Bill is at Report Stage in the House of Commons.

 Its key points include the abolition of so-called ‘no fault’ Section 21 evictions, rental gazumping, a crackdown on unsafe rental properties, strengthened rights on pets and the prohibiting of discrimination against prospective tenants on the grounds of their children or benefits status.